openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   This allows user to define a default limit for max-keep-run value.
 If defined then it's applied to all the pipelineRun which do not have `max-keep-runs` annotation.

+## Pipelines-As-Code Info

+  There are a settings exposed through a configmap which any authenticated user can access to know about Pipeline as Code.

+* `version`

+  The version of Pipelines As Code installed.

+* `controller-url`

+  The controller URL as set by the `tkn pac bootstrap` command while setting up the GitHub App or if Pipelines as code is installed using OpenShift Pipelines Operator then the operator sets the route created for the controller.
+This field is also used to detect the controller
+  URL in `setup webhook` commands.

+* `provider`

+  The provider is set to `GitHub App` by tkn pac bootstrap command and is used to detect if a GitHub App is already configured when a user runs the bootstrap command a second time or the `setup github-webhook` command.